Sikhism in Afghanistan: 20th century

 Following the partition of India in 1947, the Sikh population increased as Sikh migrants fled persecution from the Pothohar region of newly formed country of Pakistan.
-The Sikhs prospered during the 1933-1973 reign of Mohammed Zahir Shah, and during period of strongly secular period of Soviet rule.
+The Sikhs prospered during the 1933-1973 reign of Mohammad Zahir Shah, and during period of strongly secular period of Soviet rule.

 Wars

 During the 1980s Soviet–Afghan War, many Afghan Sikhs fled to India, where 90% of global Sikh population lives; a second, much larger wave followed following the 1992 fall of the Najibullah regime.
-Sikh gurdwaras (temples) throughout the country were destroyed in the Battle of Jalalabad (1989) and the Afghan Civil War of the 1990s, leaving only the Gurdwara Karte Parwan in Kabul.
+Sikh gurdwaras throughout the country were destroyed in the Battle of Jalalabad (1989) and the Afghan Civil War of the 1990s, leaving only the Gurdwara Karte Parwan in Kabul.

 Under the Taliban, the Sikhs were a persecuted minority and forced to pay the jizya tax.
 The Sikh custom of cremation of the dead was prohibited by the Taliban, and cremation grounds vandalized.
 In addition, Sikhs were required to wear yellow patches or veils to identify themselves.